foundry-rs/starknet-foundry/design_documents/state_forking/multi-forking.md

 ## Required actions

-- make a PR to blockifier which will extract `StateCache` trait from the `CachedState` struct
+- verify if it is possible to get rid of methods using `CachedState`
+- create `StarknetState` (name can be changed) struct which will implement `State` trait
 - change `CheatnetState` fields to implement proposed solution
 - add control cheatcodes